20 Secret Cake Baking Tips We Learned From Grandma

 Pour Even Layers

-When you bake a cake but have little time to make frosting, here is a simple way from Mrs. Alvin Martin of Mount Joy, Pennsylvania.
-“While the cake is still warm, spread it with molasses and sprinkle with coconut or nuts.”
-These vintage cakes taste just like grandma’s favorite recipes.
+When you bake a cake but have little time to make frosting, here is a simple way from Mrs. Alvin Martin of Mount Joy, Pennsylvania: “While the cake is still warm, spread it with molasses and sprinkle with coconut or nuts.”

 Bake a Better Bundt Cake

 Melinda Widner of Waxahachie, Texas, says “I often baked bundt cakes but found the cakes always stuck when I used shortening and flour on the pan.
 Then one day I greased my pan with shortening and sprinkled it with sugar.
-I’ve never had a cake stuck since!
+I’ve never had a cake stick since!
 Just let the cake cool 10 minutes and it’ll pop right out of the pan.
 With the sugar, most of the cakes don’t even need a glaze!”
-Learn how to make olive oil cake.
+Try out this trick with our favorite Bundt cakes.

 Give It a Devilishly Delicious Taste